 At the City of Biloxi 35th Annual Volunteer Recognition Ceremony on Tuesday, April 24, the St. Patrick Catholic High School National Honor Society [NHS] and St. Patrick Senior Natallie Noel received awards for the Youth Volunteer Group of the year and Youth Volunteer of the year, respectively!
-Jamie Stanovich and Richard Springer will also nominated for Youth Volunteer of the year.
+Jamie Stanovich and Richard Springer were also nominated for Youth Volunteer of the year.

 Within the application for the Youth Volunteer Group Award, St. Patrick NHS Sponsor Liz Wilkinson said, “Overall, the SPCHS NHS lives the corporal and spiritual works of mercy by feeding the hungry, giving drink to the thirsty, clothing the naked, visiting the sick and imprisoned, and comforting others.
 The goal of the group is to live the four pillars: integrity, service, character, and scholarship.”

 The St. Patrick High School National Honor Society is an active service club.
 The club has 135 members who were selected based on integrity, service, character, and scholarship.
 The members are in grades, 10, 11, and 12.
 The club has completed many service projects.